 service-control --status --all

-If you see any services that stopped, run the following to start all services.
+If you see any stopped services, run the following to start all services.

 service-control --start --all